-Based on the Company's and NSI's experience and research (including assistance from counsel) and the nature and scope of inquiries from regulatory authorities, the Company and NSI believe that they are in material compliance with all regulations applicable to them.
+Based on the Company's and NSI's experience and research (including assistance from counsel) and the nature and scope of inquiries from government authorities, the Company and NSI believe that they are in material compliance with all regulations applicable to them.
 Despite this belief, either the Company or NSI could be found not to be in material compliance with existing regulations as a result of, among other things, the considerable interpretative and enforcement discretion given to regulators or misconduct by independent distributors.
 In 1994, NSI and three of its distributors entered into a consent decree with the Federal Trade Commission (the "FTC") with respect to its investigation of certain product claims and distributor practices, pursuant to which NSI paid approximately \$1 million to settle the FTC investigation.
 In August 1997, NSI reached a settlement with the FTC with respect to certain product claims and its compliance with the 1994 consent decree, pursuant to which settlement NSI paid \$1.5 million to the FTC.
 NSI also recently voluntarily agreed to recall and rewrite virtually all of its sales and marketing materials to address FTC concerns.
 Even though neither the Company nor the Subsidiaries have encountered similar regulatory concerns, there can be no assurances that the Company and the Subsidiaries will not be subject to similar inquiries and regulatory investigations or disputes and the effects of any adverse publicity resulting therefrom.
 Any assertion or determination that either the Company, NSI or any NSI distributors are not in compliance with existing laws or regulations could have a material adverse effect on the Company's business and results of operations.
-In addition, in any country or jurisdiction, the adoption of new laws or regulations or changes in the interpretation of existing laws or regulations could generate negative publicity and/or have a material adverse effect on the Company's business and results of operations.
+In addition, in any country or jurisdiction, the adoption of new laws or regulations or changes in the interpretation of existing laws or regulations or changes in the interpretation of existing laws or regulations could generate negative publicity and/or have a material adverse effect on the Company's business and results of operations.
 The Company cannot determine the effect, if any, that future governmental regulations or administrative orders may have on the Company's business and results of operations.
-Moreover, governmental regulations in countries where the Company plans to commence or expand operations may prevent, delay or limit market entry of certain products or require the reformulation of such products.
+Moreover, governmental regulations in countries where the Company plans to commence or expand operations may proved the company of the company plans to commence or expand operations may proved the company of the company of the company operations. plans to commence or expand operations may prevent, delay or limit market entry plans to commence or expand operations may prevent, uetay or ithis market entry of certain products or require the reformulation of such products.
 Regulatory action, whether or not it results in a final determination adverse to the Company or NSI, has the potential to create negative publicity, with detrimental effects on the motivation and recruitment of distributors and, consequently, on the Company's sales and earnings.
-See "Risk Factors--Potential Effects of Adverse Publicity" and "--Entering New Markets."
+See "Risk Factors--Potential Effects of

+Adverse Publicity" and "--Entering New Markets."